MajinEvelyn/blog-time/docs/Lancer/Electronic Assault - Chomolungma.md

 ```

 #### Strategy
+{: .no_toc }
 This build trades the Support and Damage functionality of the primary path to fixate strongly on Control.
 Starting at LL10, we have everything we could want to make Smite work: bulk from Reinforced Frame and Hardpoint Reinforcement, survivability and HP gain from Redundant Systems Unit, and high Save Target from The Lesson of the Open Door.
 We've given up on Overpower Caliber to better support Smite as a central option on-turn, and with it Damage is realistically no longer a central function of this build.
 This also means that you realistically do not have many ways to deal with high E-Defense enemies, and will have to rely on your allies for that.
 Just like the main build path, we still have Flash Anchor to help our allies, as well as Nuclear Cavalier 3 to clear heat as a reaction with Vanguard 3.
 Universal Compatibility will help our Wide Area Code Pulse out by healing any HP lost from Smite and clearing heat at the same time.

 You'll still be supporting your team and controlling with Blink Charges and Prospector, but you're more often going to Full Tech for 2 invades with this Smite build.
 You will often have Smite or Eject Power Cores available for some enemies in range, and your damage isn't going to be particularly impactful, making Full Tech much more appealing.
-# Conclusion
+## Conclusion
 The Chomolungma has shown to be a powerful hybrid at all points in progression, with the capacity to specialize into Damage, Support, Movement, or even more Control on top of its base Control kit.
 This particular build aims to give the player a toolbox of options to select from to handle practically any situation thrown at it, with the survivability to deal with unexpected outcomes.
 The variant builds taking Smite at LL9 specializes more into control, giving up some other options in the toolbox, but still has many tools to choose from.
 While the Chomolungma can be built many powerful ways, I find this general use build path to perform very well across a wide variety of difficult missions.

 If you have further questions about this build, feel free to ping me on Hearth-7 and I'll be happy to answer you!